Link: Apply now for the Chase Sapphire Preferred® Card

-The Chase Sapphire Preferred has a reasonable $95 annual fee.
+The Chase Sapphire Preferred has a reasonable $95 annual fee, making it one of the best low annual fee cards.
 You can add authorized users to the card at no extra cost, and any spending they put on their card will contribute toward the points you earn.

 Earning Points With The Chase Sapphire Preferred